 Nick is 59 and has been a Church of England priest for 25 years.
-He is seen here practising Ardhya Matsyendrasana, (Half Lord of the Fishes Pose).
+He is seen here practising ardhya matsyendrasana, (half lord of the fishes pose).

 “Yoga has taught me about myself, to trust my body, and to feel and be more in it.
 My life is in a constant state of flux with changes happening all the time.
 Yoga is my ‘go-to’ place and I can practise wherever and whenever I want.
 I am able to be still and be present because of this practice.”

 Luisa is 45 and a natural intuitive healer.
-She is seen here practising Sukhasana (Easy Pose).
+She is seen here practising sukhasana (easy pose).

 “Seven years ago I was invited to a class in the basement of my workplace.
 It was freezing, the floor was tiled and cold and my body wouldn’t move much and yet I had a lovely time!
 I started to follow the teacher wherever she was teaching and soon my body started to move with a bit more ease.
 And yet I cared less and less about what was happening on the mat and I just enjoyed myself.
 I found a new home – my mat.
 Since then, I’ve had a hip replacement and I’ve retired from work.
 I practise a lot at home and it gives me so much joy.
 I have another great love – knitting and I think it’s just another form of meditation.

 Fenella is 73 and retired.
-She practises Vinyasa Flow yoga.
+She practises vinyasa flow yoga.

 “Yoga has given me a connection and awareness to my body.
 I have experienced anxiety and bouts of depression throughout my adult life and yoga has allowed me to stop my brain from going 100 miles an hour simply because it asks me to multitask – I must hold a position while relaxing my shoulders all the while focusing on my breath – with all that going on the worry machine in my head has no chance of winning.
 People with disabilities are statistically more likely to feel isolated and having the opportunity to practise yoga not only provides valuable integration into society, but also has a positive effect on my physical and mental health.
 An opportunity as valuable as this should be open to all.”

 Adi is 36 and an inclusive design consultant.
-He practises a variety of styles but is drawn to Ashtanga yoga.
-He is seen here practising Vrksasana (Tree Pose).
+He practises a variety of styles but is drawn to ashtanga yoga.
+He is seen here practising vrksasana (tree pose).

 “When I first started yoga, I knew nothing about it.
 My background was in fitness and sports.
 Why would a guy like me be interested in yoga?
 I had a client who was an Olympic athlete and he wanted to improve his flexibility so I started going to yoga classes for some ideas to help him.
-I tried a few styles but there was one that really challenged me – Ashtanga.
+I tried a few styles but there was one that really challenged me – ashtanga.
 I enjoyed it as exercise because the postures were hard.
 But pretty soon I was surprised to find an internal aspect of the practice and this is what ended up really changing my life.

 Ty is 32 and a personal trainer @bethefittest.
-He practises Ashtanga yoga and is seen here practising Urdhva Mukha Svanasana (Upward Facing Dog).
+He practises ashtanga yoga and is seen here practising urdhva mukha svanasana (upward facing dog).